OpenFLUID/openfluid-community-docs/src/docs/start/install.md

 ### OpenFLUID 2.2.0+

-_Since OpenFLUID 2.2.0, OpenFLUID also relies on Qt5/Qt6 for its UI_
+_Since OpenFLUID 2.2.0, OpenFLUID relies on Qt5 or Qt6 for its UI_

 #### Ubuntu 22.04 and higher, Debian 12 and higher